-Oh gosh, I’m so happy to be sharing a new favorite pancake recipe with you! > FLUFFY PEANUT BUTTER PANCAKES
+Oh gosh, I’m so happy to be sharing this Fluffy Peanut Butter Pancakes recipe with you!

 This is one of those, “Hey Mom, it’s Sunday AM and it would be really, really nice of you to make us pancakes for breakfast!” kind of recipes.
 The best thing about pancakes is that they’re pretty versatile.
 I mess around with my best base recipes all the time to create new twists.
 This one is for peanut butter lovers.
 If you’re into the whole peanut butter + chocolate thing (like my boys), then you can certainly sprinkle in some chocolate chips too.
-These were last Sunday’s pancake breakfast treat!
+These fluffy peanut butter pancakes are a perfect weekend breakfast treat!

 See that major fluffy factor?
-These guys seriously puff up and remain puffy even after cooling a bit.
+These pancakes seriously puff up and remain puffy even after cooling a bit.
 That makes them quite filling.
 You don’t need a stack this big, for sure!

 Drizzles of warm maple syrup work perfectly with peanut butter pancakes.
 My boys were very appreciative of this new pancake creation.
 Their review: “We loved these fluffy pancakes with a hint of peanut butter flavor.
 They were a nice variation of the regular old plain pancake.
 When will you be making them again?”

 I’d say they were a hit!
-Will you be trying them this Sunday for your family?
+Will you be trying them this weekend for your family?

 Fluffy Peanut Butter Pancakes

-2. In a separate, larger bowl, whisk together the buttermilk, peanut butter, egg and vanilla.
+- In a separate, larger bowl, whisk together the buttermilk, peanut butter, egg and vanilla.
 Whisk until peanut butter is broken up and mixed well into the other liquids.
 (You can do this in the blender, if you wish).
 Stir in the dry ingredients and mix just until moistened.
 Don't mess with the batter beyond that, but if it's too thick then you can add a little more buttermilk.

-- *If you do not have buttermilk in your refrigerator, here's a quick fix > Add 1 tablespoon of white vinegar to a 3/4 cup milk into a bowl.
-Add 1 tablespoon white vinegar.
+- *If you do not have buttermilk in your refrigerator, here's a quick fix > Add 1 tablespoon of white vinegar to a 3/4 cup measuring cup.
+Add milk to measure 3/4 cup.
 Let it sit for 5 minutes.
 This "soured milk" is a perfect sub and quick-fix for buttermilk.